orestis-z/track-rcnn/scripts/README.md

-Shell scripts to store long command line commands from the tools scripts.
+This folder contains drafty shell scripts to store long command line commands from the tools scripts.